noahehall/theBookOfNoah/linux/docker/docker.md

 ### docker commit
-  - Create a new image from a container's changes
+  - Create a new image from a containers changes
+  - the command you started the original container with will be commited with the new image
+    - be sure the default command is relavant to the final image -

 ```sh
   # save container with ID 123 to some repo